 Which incision locations do you suggest?

 Should I go for subpectoral (under the muscle) or prepectoral (over the muscle)?

 What happens if I'm not satisfied with how my breasts look after surgery?

 Will I be able to breastfeed after augmentation?

 Will pregnancy and breastfeeding change the shape of my new breasts?

-Lastly, insist seeing a whole lot of before and after photos -- and make sure the person doing your consult is the same person doing your surgery, "I do all my own consultations and you should look for this in a doctor," says Dr. Richard Rand.
+Lastly, insist on looking through as many before and after photos as you can, and make sure the person doing your consult is the same person doing your surgery.
+Dr. Richard Rand advises, "I do all my own consultations and you should look for this in a doctor."

 Did we leave anything off our list?
 Let us know in the comments section below!

 For more on the RealSelf community, follow us on Facebook!